sw4/pk-rating/README.md

 `rating.val(value)`

 Where `rating` is a rating object and value is either blank/null to get the current value, or a numeric value to set it (0-5)

+`rating.disabled(value)`

+Where `rating` is a rating object and value is either blank/null to get the current state, or a boolean value to set it